Student Research Opportunities

 The Physics Inspiring the Next Generation (PING): Exploring the Cosmos with NRAO program is a collaboration between the National Society of Black Physicists (NSBP), the Green Bank Observatory and Associated Universities, Inc. to expose traditionally underrepresented minorities to science and engineering with a focus on physics and radio-astronomy.
 Launched in 2014, the the PING program focuses on multiple levels of the physics and astronomy pipeline, and includes a two week summer camp that engages middle school students in physics and astronomy, and an eight-ten week internship program designed to cultivate interest in physics and (radio) astronomy research in undergraduate students.

 - PING Summer Camp .
-Rising 9th graders will be on location at the Green Bank Science Center for two weeks, and will be immersed in the research activities of the Green Bank Observatory.
+Rising 9th graders will be on location at the Green Bank Science Center for one week in 2018, and will be immersed in the research activities of the Green Bank Observatory.
 While in residence, students will work in small teams supported by an undergraduate student mentor and a staff scientist (astronomer, physicist, engineer, etc.) to conduct research by observing the universe with a 40-foot diameter radio telescope.
 Supplemental educational activities, including bench experiences building electronic circuits, and coding activities complement the primary research theme.
 In addition, fun whole group activities like swimming, hiking, and biking take place on the NRAO campus under the supervision of staff.
-Applications are due April 19, 2017.
+Applications are due May 16, 2018.
 For more information, including application instructions, please see our PING Summer Camp site .

 The program targets specifically two White House initiatives, My Brother’s Keeper which is working to address the education needs of young men of color, and a second effort to promote interest in science among girls.
 However, ALL current 8th graders are welcome to apply.